-Our Parent-Child retreats are designed to increase intimacy with your child and to provide valuable tools to assist in communicating at home.
+Our Parent-Child workshops are designed to increase intimacy with your child and to provide valuable tools to assist in communicating at home.
 Our goal is to help strengthen the bond between children and their significant adult.

 *Note: A significant adult could be a parent, guardian, grandparent, aunt, uncle or you tell us!
 The goal here is to support the child and whoever is an important adult to them they can trust in their pre-teen and teen years.